5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 Why Look Beyond Google Analytics?

-- Cookie consent — Many users decline tracking, skewing your data
+- Cookie consent — Many users decline tracking, skewing your data by 30–40%.

-- Data ownership — Your data lives on Google’s servers, not yours
+- Data ownership — Your data lives on Google’s servers, not yours.

 1. Plausible Analytics